 It’s time to get your finances in order and line your pockets with funds for your next big adventure.

-Yes, pandemic times may slow you down, but none of it has to stop you from dreaming of your next vacation!
+Yes, your financial situation may have slowed you down, but noting can stop you from dreaming of your next vacation!
 So, let’s take a look at some of the most effective ways on how to save for your vacation.

-Since I read and then followed Dave Ramsey’s Total Money Makeover, I’ve paid off 90 percent of my debt and created a much healthier savings account and spending habits.
+Since I read and then followed Dave Ramsey’s Total Money Makeover, I’ve now paid off 100 percent of my debt, and created a much healthier savings account and spending habits.
 I can’t recommend his processes enough.

 Read these Budgeting Tips: Ideas for saving money

 If you’ve got spare time, house-sitting could earn you a good chunk of cash!
 While not as many folks are taking long-haul vacations, some still need their homes looked after.

 You could also add pet-sitting to this box, as those who travel (whether for business or pleasure) might need someone to watch their pets.
 Some even offer an opportunity for room and board in exchange for house-sitting.
 That could potentially save a lot of money in a short space of time on utilities, internet, cable/television.